 You gain greater awareness of your thought habits and steer them toward more constructive patterns.

-It reduces the risk of heart diseases:
+5. Meditation reduces the risk of heart disease

 Meditation controls blood pressure by relaxing the nerve signals that coordinate heart function, blood vessel tension, and the "fight-or-flight" response that increases alertness in stressful situations.
 (8)